 (1) The ACMA may publish information on its website relating to the following:

-(a) misinformation or disinformation on digital platform services;
+(a) misinformation or disinformation on digital communications platforms;

-(b) measures implemented by digital platform providers to prevent or respond to misinformation or disinformation on digital platform services, including the effectiveness of the measures;
+(b) measures implemented by digital communications platform providers to prevent or respond to misinformation or disinformation on digital communications platforms, including the effectiveness of the measures.

-(c) the prevalence of content containing false, misleading or deceptive information provided on digital platform services (other than excluded content for misinformation purposes).

 (2) The information may relate to:

-(a) a particular digital platform service or digital platform provider; or
+(a) a particular digital communications platform or digital communications platform provider; or

-(b) a class of digital platform services or digital platform providers; or
+(b) a class of digital communications platforms or digital communications platform providers; or

-(c) all digital platform services or digital platform providers.
+(c) all digital communications platforms or digital communications platform providers.

-(3) The information may include information that was obtained by the ACMA under this Part.
+(3) The information may include information that was obtained by the ACMA under:

-26 Consultation before publication
+(a) paragraph 17(4)(b); or

+(b) Subdivision D of Division 2; or

+(c) this Division.

+Note: The ACMA is subject to requirements in the Privacy Act 1988 relating to collection, use and disclosure of personal information.

+39 Protected information

+If the ACMA is satisfied that information is protected information, the ACMA must not publish the information under clause 38 unless:

+(a) the information is already in the public domain; or

+(b) the information is required to be disclosed under a law of the Commonwealth, a State or a Territory; or

+(c) the ACMA obtains consent to the publication from:

+(i) if the information is a trade secret—the owner of the trade secret; or

+(ii) in any other case—the owner of the information.

+40 Publication process in relation to protected information

+(1) This clause applies if:

-Before the ACMA publishes information under clause 25 that:
+(a) the ACMA proposes to publish information under clause 38 that relates to:

-(a) relates toa digital platform provider or a digital platform service of a digital platform provider; and
+(i) a digital communications platform of a digital communications platform provider; or

-(b) identifies the service or provider;

-the ACMA must:

-(c) provide a copy of the information proposed to be published to the provider; and
+(ii) a digital communications platform provider; and

+(b) the ACMA has been notified that the information is protected information.

-(d) invite the provider to, before a specified date:
+(2) The ACMA must give the provider a written notice:

+(a) stating that the ACMA is proposing to publish the information; and

-(i) make a submission in relation to the proposal to publish the information; and
+(b) inviting the provider to make submissions to the ACMA in relation to the proposal within 30 days after the notice is given.

-(ii) identify any of the information the publication of which the provider considers could be expected to prejudice materially the commercial interests of a person and provide reasons; and

-(e) consider any response given before the specified date by the provider.

-27 Personal information

-The ACMA must not publish information under clause 25 if the ACMA is satisfied that the information is personal information (within the meaning of the Privacy Act 1988).
+(3) After the end of the 30 days, the ACMA must decide whether or not to publish the information under clause 38.

+(4) In deciding whether or not to publish the information, the ACMA must consider any submissions made by the provider in accordance with the notice.

+(5) If the ACMA decides to publish the information, the ACMA must not publish the information before the end of the period of 30 days after it gives the provider written notice of its decision.

-28 Relationship with Part 7A of the Australian Communications and Media Authority Act 2005
+41 Relationship with Part 7A of the Australian Communications and Media Authority Act 2005